Grzego/handwriting-generation/README.md

 ## How to train a model and generate handwriting

 #### 1. Download dataset
-First you need to download this dataset ([data/original-xml-part.tar.gz](http://www.fki.inf.unibe.ch/databases/iam-on-line-handwriting-database/download-the-iam-on-line-handwriting-database)) and unpack it in repository directory.
+First you need to download dataset.
+This requires you to register on [this page](http://www.fki.inf.unibe.ch/databases/iam-on-line-handwriting-database) ("Download" section).
+After registration you will be able to download the [data/original-xml-part.tar.gz](http://www.fki.inf.unibe.ch/databases/iam-on-line-handwriting-database/download-the-iam-on-line-handwriting-database).
+Unpack it in repository directory.

 #### 2. Preprocess dataset
 ```